 You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

 You should complete introductory tertiary-level mathematics & physics (or equivalent).
 Note that some topics have additional prerequisites of AST80005 or AST80016.

 No special requirements

-This subject aims to develop the student's understanding of specific astrophysical concepts with the aid of computer simulations, and to gain practical experience in the use of numerical modelling and data analysis.
-The student will produce a comprehensive record of their investigations, and communicate effectively about the outcomes of their work.
+This subject develops a detailed understanding of specific astrophysical concepts with the aid of computer simulations, and provides practical experience in the use of numerical modelling and data analysis.
+You develop your ability to keep a comprehensive record of experimental investigations, to write a detailed summary report of techniques used and investigations undertaken and to communicate effectively about the outcomes of your work.

 Textbook information is pending.